SergioVelmay/70-483_Examples/README.md

 - LISTING 1-15 Using Task.WaitAny

 #### Using the Parallel class
-- LISTING 1-16 Using Parallel.For and Parallel.Foreach
+- LISTING 1-16 Using Parallel.For and Parallel.ForEach
+- LISTING 1-17 Using Parallel.Break

+#### Using async and await